getgrav/grav-learn/pages/06.forms/02.forms/01.fields-available/docs.md

 | `destination` | Can be either **@self**, **@page:/route** or **local/rel/path/**. <<br>Set to **@self**, the files will be uploaded where the form has been declared (current .md). <br>Using **@page:/route** will upload to the specified route of a page, if exists (e.g., **@page:/blog/a-blog-post**). <br>Set to **'local/rel/path'**: Can be any path relative to the Grav instance.
 For instance, `user/data/files`.
 If the path doesn't exist, it will get created so make sure it is writable. |
 | `accept`      | Takes an array of MIME types that are allowed.
 For instance to allow only gifs and mp4 files: `accept: ['image/gif', 'video/mp4']`                                                                                                                                                                                                                                                                                                                                                       |

 !!!
 The File field in the admin is a bit different, allowing also to delete a file uploaded to a form, because the use-case in admin is to upload and then associate a file to a field.
-In Admin, it works with Plugins and Themes blueprints.
-For Page Blueprints instead use the "pagemediaselect" field, which allows the user to choose a file uploaded to the page media.

 | Common Attributes Allowed                      |
 | :-----                                         |